What is Arc welding?

 Workshop 1: Arc welding simulation with DFLUX subroutine

-This tutorial provides a detailed demonstration of the welding simulation process using DFLUX to accurately determine the uneven distribution of heat.
+This tutorial provides a detailed demonstration of the arc welding simulation process using DFLUX to accurately determine the uneven distribution of heat.
 To illustrate this example, a geometry of a piece and its corresponding material properties dependent on temperature were created.
 Steel material was used, incorporating properties such as elasticity, plasticity, conductivity, expansion, and specific heat based on temperature variations.
 The heat source applied to the plate results in significant thermal deformations.

 piyeha3032 –